ruixingw/parmhess/overview.rst

 Overview
 ========
-**Parmhess** is a program to determine force field constants for AMBER force field, written in Python_, based on Hessian Fitting methods.
+**Parmhess** is a program to determine force constants for AMBER force field, written in Python_, based on Hessian Fitting methods.
 It can:

 .. _Python: http://www.python.org